PTSD and Suicidal Ideation in Veterans

 Find Individually Tailored Dual Diagnosis Treatment

 When dealing with PTSD, suicidal ideation, and possibly substance abuse, many layers of healing need to happen.
-Finding treatment can be complex because all of these factors must be considered when determining a treatment approach.
+Finding treatment can be complex because these factors must be considered when determining a treatment approach.

 Sources: